dagmara1223/cdc-monitoring-SSMS-project/README.md

 1. Creating a SQL Server job for inserting any number of records into a table,
 2. Implementing several functions:
    - multi-use intelligent Insert / Update / Delete funcion,
-  - CDC to capture changes,
+   - CDC to capture changes, Initial Load, Enabling and Disabling CDC,
    - A monitoring function to track modifications,
    - A checksum validation function to verify data integrity
 3. Finally, transferring the processed data.

 ### 🧩 Creating Main Tables in SSMS and enabling SQL Server Agent